 It’s true.
 The city should to put an end to this and find a reasonable solution to fix the parking problem in Boston to help its low-income residents.

-There is talk about finding alternatives, like some sort of satellite tracking parking system or giving people incentives to park somewhere else.
+There is talk about finding alternatives, like some sort of satellite tracking parking system.
+The city could also give people incentives to park somewhere else, like nearby Brookline.

-Residents, commuters, and visitors of Boston should not be punished for owning vehicles but instead given some sort of an incentive.
+Residents, commuters, and visitors of Boston should not be punished for owning vehicles.
+Instead, they think they should get some sort of an incentive.